Working as a Registered Nurse (RN)

 - Possesses excellent communication skills

-A senior registered nurse often has an expanded scope of duties or an administrative role as a charge nurse, nurse midwife or nurse practitioner.
+A senior registered nurse often has an expanded scope of duties or an administrative role as a charge nurse, nurse midwife, nurse practitioner, or other APRN specialty.
 All the roles require an RN license in good standing as well as several years' experience, extended schooling and professional development to meet the requirements of the role and manage reporting staff.
 Jobs vary between jurisdictions and venues but a senior RN will likely encounter the following tasks in their job:

 - Provides oversight to medical assistants and ADNs to ensure patient care